aseichter2007/ClipboardConqueror/readme.md

 *Special thank you to the creators of KoboldAi, KoboldCPP, llamma, openAi, and the communities that made all this possible to figure out.

+If you are unhappy with my syntax, almost everything is configurable.

 With Clipboard Conqueror, you can leverage AI abilities, invoke it by copying `||| "request"`